-These tissues that connect and stabilize the spinal cord arise from several congenital anomalies, in particular due to defective closure of the neural tube (from the side of the spinal cord) during fetal development, a condition known as Slotted steel spina bifida.
+These tissues that connect and limit the movement of the spinal cord arise from several congenital anomalies, in particular due to defective closure of the neural tube (from the side of the spinal cord) during fetal development, a condition known as Spina bifida.

 Types of spina bifida associated with tethered cord syndrome include:

-Myelomeningocele is the incomplete formation of the bones of the neural canal in which the spinal cord resides, which leads to the protrusion of the nervous tissue to the outside (the hydrocele).
-Also include
+Myelomeningocele: It is the incomplete formation of the bones of the neural canal in which the spinal cord resides, which leads to the protrusion of the nervous tissue to the outside (the hydrocele).

-This disorder can also be seen in patients Arnold chiari malformation.
+This disorder can also be seen in patients with Arnold Chiari Malformation.

-In many patients, the cause is mechanical due to thickening and loss of elasticity of the terminal line, a condition often found in children.
-The terminal suture is a thread of tissue (glial cells) that connects the tip of the spinal cord with the sacrum.
-This is due to the growth and replacement of abnormal fibrous tissue To the glial tissue leading to the attachment of the spinal cord from its caudal end.
+In many patients, the cause is mechanical as a result of thickening and loss of elasticity of the filum terminale, a condition often found in children (the filum terminale is a thread of tissue (glial cells) that connects the tip of the spinal cord with the sacrum), due to abnormal fibrous tissue growth, It is replaced by glial tissue, which leads to the ligation of the spinal cord from its caudal end.

 Acquired (secondary) causes:

-There are many acquired causes of this syndrome, and these reasons may be aggravating to prove that it is already present in a child or an adult, including: tumors, infections, bruises or previous operations on the spinal cord.
+There are many acquired causes of this syndrome, and these causes may be aggravating to a fixation that is already present in a child or an adult, including: tumors, infections, bruises or previous operations on the spinal cord.

-There can be a genetic basis for this syndrome due to the fact that most of the causes of this syndrome are congenital diseases, but we cannot directly link genetics with it because this syndrome is a functional disorder whose symptoms appear only when the spinal cord is stretched and stretched, and studies are still ongoing in this field where some researchers have found a genetic predisposition This syndrome in some patients.
+There can be a genetic basis for this syndrome due to the fact that most of the causes of this syndrome are congenital diseases, but we cannot directly link genetics with it because this syndrome is a functional disorder whose symptoms appear only when the spinal cord is stretched, and studies are still ongoing in this field where some researchers have found a genetic predisposition to this syndrome in some patients.

-The difference between symptom and sign is that the symptom is what the patient complains of (such as pain for example), and the sign is what the doctor sees or measures through clinical examination or various tests.
+The difference between a symptom and a sign is that the symptom is what the patient complains of (such as pain), and the sign is what the doctor sees or measures through a clinical examination or various tests.

 Symptoms of this disorder vary with age, and of course there are common symptoms.